ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 #### Replication Pair pane

-Replication Pair pane is a logical view to depicts replication objects in pairs.
-So, it takes care of four types of objects: Replication Pairs, Replication Pair, Replication Object, and Replication Target Table.
+Replication Pair pane is a logical view depicting replication objects in pairs.
+It manages four types of objects: Replication Pairs, Replication Pair, Replication Object, and Replication Target Table.

 ##### Replication Pairs

 - Start all: Start all replication object which are stopped.
 - Stop all: Stop all replication objects which are started.
 - Quick Start all: Quick Start all replication objects which are stopped.
 This operation may cause the loss of not yet delivered data.
-Please refer to "Replication User's Manual" for details.
+Please refer to [Replication User's Manual](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.2/eng/Replication%20Manual.md) for details.
 - Create Replication Pair: Create a pair of Replication Objects at two distinct DB Connections.
 - Create Full-mesh Replications: Create full-meshed replication objects between selected DB Connections with identical named tables.
 - Collapse All: Collapse the tree to replication pair level.